 It’s summer and for this Anglo-Hellenic family that can only mean one thing: Barbecue!
 Yianni is a die hard BBQ’er, he’d be out there rain or shine (more rain in the North West than shine compared to Greece), grilling up infinite feasts if we let him.
-However, with weather and time often limited here in the UK the key to a quick and easy, family BBQ is to keep it simple!
-Don’t over fuss with marinades or fancy dressings, just stick to the basics.
+However, with weather and time often limited here in the UK the key to an easy BBQ meal is to keep it simple!
+Don’t over fuss with marinades or fancy dressings, just stick to the basic summer recipes.

 Burgers and chops tend to be a solid favourite and are easily changed up and adapted.
 Today we made red onion and cheddar beef burgers; using a basic burger recipe but changing up the standard diced, white onion for a red and adding grated red Leicester to the mix before shaping and grilling.
 For the pork chops we lightly brushed them with olive oil, lemon juice, salt and oregano.

 To bulk out our banquet we grilled some sliced tiger bread on the barbie; great for dipping in the lemon and oil mix (that we used to glaze the chops), we also used the same dressing to toss some chopped tomatoes and cucumbers, in a bowl for the fastest and tastiest salad accompaniment.
 In essence we basically create a deconstructed burger, bun and salad!
 For the dressing simply use 2/3 oil to 1/3 lemon juice, with 3 pinches of salt and a healthy sprinkle of dried oregano.
 Place everything in a shaker to mix before pouring.